jundalisay/superb/content/en/social/economics/principles/part-2/chapter-01.md

 ### Profit-Maximizing Entrepreneur: $6

-The Pantrynomic supply curve is very different from the profit maximizing one of Economics which will sell the cake at a higher price of $6.
+The Supereconomic supply curve is very different from the profit maximizing one of Economics which will sell the cake at a higher price of $6.
 This will:
 - create 3 cakes on the second day
 - 1 will be sold, leaving 2 unsold yet Mr. C would not be able to afford any of it